Tutors42Lyon/debug-workshop/readme.md

 ## Want to contribute ?
 You have read the sources, understood the slides, and you think something is missing ?
 You're probably right.

 Please don't hesitate to **[contribute](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project)** to the repo, taking care to follow the usual process described in the link.
+When prompted, please PR to the [Tutor42Lyon repo](https://github.com/Tutors42Lyon/debug-workshop/edit/main/readme.md)

 Please keep in mind that this is meant as an _introduction_ to gdb and Valgrind, but have at it if you want to !